erf-model/ERF/Docs/sphinx_doc/verification/verification.rst

    $ spack install masa

-Linking MASA to PeleC and running
+Linking MASA to ERF and running
 #################################

 For the MMS problem setup, one must specify the install location for